Impactful jobs for economics degree graduates

 Monitoring and evaluation salary

-Monitoring and evaluation salaries are likely to be higher for positions that require advanced degrees (such as in economics), and in respected external evaluation organizations.
+Monitoring and evaluation salaries are likely to depend a lot on location.
+In the US, EvalCommunity reports an average salary of $73,500.
+Monitoring and evaluation salaries are likely to be higher for positions that require advanced degrees (such as in economics) and in respected external evaluation organizations.

 Salaries are likely to be lower on average for M&E specialists who work within low- and middle-income countries, which is where many of the most impactful opportunities in global health are based.

-Civil servant
+Civil service

 Economics degrees can be a great background for going into government as a civil servant.
 With an analytical mindset and quantitative knowledge, you’ll likely be able to fit in many areas of government.
 And those with more advanced economics qualifications, like a PhD, may even be able to work as an economic adviser.